-For the most effective patent protection, adopting a prevention strategy by establishing an efficient observation system is key.
-This can be achieved by filing a general request with the local customs authorities, which will notify the right holder or its representative on interception of suspected infringing goods.
+For the most effective patent protection, adopting a prevention strategy by establishing an efficient watching system is key.
+This can be achieved by filing a general request with the local customs authorities, which will notify the rights holder or its representative on interception of suspected infringing goods.

 Q: Are mediation and arbitration realistic alternatives to litigation?

-Law 4512/2018 initiated compulsory use of mediation in legal disputes that arise from patent, trademark and industrial design infringements.
-It introduced a compulsory initial mediation session before the hearing of the case.
+The Greek Code of Civil Procedure provides litigants in infringement cases the option of seeking an out-of-court settlement.
+Mediation and arbitration are also available means for resolving IP rights disputes.
+Articles 867 and following of the Code of Civil Procedure provide for the rules on arbitrations; however, neither mediation nor arbitration have been sufficiently tested in Greece.
+The recently enacted Law 4512/2018 initiated compulsory use of mediation in legal disputes that arise from patent, trademark and industrial design infringements.
+This law introduced a compulsory initial mediation session before the hearing of the case.
 This, along with proof of the lawyer’s compliance to the obligation to inform the client in writing about the option of mediation, is a prerequisite for the admissibility of the lawsuit.

 Q: Who hears patent cases – for example, individual judges, a panel of judges, a mix of judges and technical experts, judges and juries?

-Preliminary injunctions are heard before the Single-Member Civil Court of First Instance and main infringement actions are heard before the Full-Member Civil Court of First Instance.
-Greece has two specialised EU trademark and patent courts based in Athens and Thessaloniki respectively.
+Preliminary injunctions are heard before the Single Member Civil Court of First Instance and main infringement actions are heard before the Full Member Civil Court of First Instance.
+Greece has two specialised EU trademark and patent courts based in Athens and Thessaloniki.

 Q: What level of expertise can litigants expect from courts?

-The judges who serve in Greek specialised courts will have received special training in IP matters during their studies at the National School of Judges before their appointment to the bench; nonetheless, as they have only legal (and not technical) backgrounds, they have insufficient expertise to deal with complex technical issues.
+The judges who serve in Greek specialised courts have received special training in IP matters during their studies at the National School of Judges before their appointment to the bench.
+Nonetheless, as they have only legal (and not technical) backgrounds, they have insufficient expertise to deal with complex technical issues.
 For this reason, expert opinions can play a key role in the assessment of the facts and in the outcome of a case.

 Q: Are validity and infringement dealt with together in proceedings?